-- (a) General.-The Committee on Foreign Relations shall keep verbatim transcripts of all Committee and subcommittee meetings and such transcripts shall remain in the custody of the Committee, unless a majority of the Committee decides otherwise.
-Transcripts of public hearings by the Committee shall be published unless the Chairman, with the concurrence of the Ranking Member, determines otherwise. - (b) Classified or Restricted Transcripts.- - (1) The Chief Clerk of the Committee shall have responsibility for the maintenance and security of classified or restricted transcripts. - (2) A record shall be maintained of each use of classified or restricted transcripts.
+(a) General.-The Committee on Foreign Relations shall keep verbatim transcripts of all committee and subcommittee meetings and such transcripts shall remain in the custody of the committee, unless a majority of the committee decides otherwise.
+Transcripts of public hearings by the committee shall be published unless the chairman, with the concurrence of the ranking member, determines otherwise.

+(b) Classified or Restricted Transcripts.-

+(1) The chief clerk of the committee shall have responsibility for the maintenance and security of classified or restricted transcripts, and shall ensure that such transcripts are handled in a manner consistent with the requirements of the United States Senate Security Manual.

+(2) A record shall be maintained of each use of classified or restricted transcripts as required by the Senate Security Manual.